mxm-tr/system-integration/docs/oneclick-deploy/user-guide.rst

     ..

-    * The example above accessing the logs from within the aio_k8s_deployer container, but will also work in other environments, just use the correct path for your acumos_env.sh script.
+    * The example above accessing the logs from within the aio_k8s_deployer container, but will also work in other envs, just use the correct path for your acumos_env.sh script.
     * In the example above you also see that not all of the log folders in the previous (AIO) example are shown; this is because in this case the SERVICE_LABEL values in acumos_env.sh have been configured to distribute